School Resource Officer

-Officer Curry is asked to speak and make presentations to students and even parents in various topics.
+Officer Bell is asked to speak and make presentations to students and even parents in various topics.
 Topics include safety concerns in schools and home, drugs and alcohol, bullying or harassment issues, or stranger presentations for young children.

 - Abduction and Harm - Prevention Tips for Parents and Guardians

 - For Going To and From School More Safely

 Students have been given information about internet safety based off the NetSmartz website.
 The information outlined online predators, posing too much information online, and risky online behaviors.
 More information on the presentations and other internet safety tidbits can be found at http://www.netsmartz.org/Parents.

 If your group or organization would like to have Officer Bell speak to them about a specific topic please contact him at firstname.lastname@example.org to set up a date.

 Providing a safe and secure learning environment for students is of paramount importance in Louisburg USD 416.
 The district has numerous practices, procedures and protocols in place each day to ensure a safe learning environment.
 The district has adopted a new safety protocol program called ALICE.
 ALICE is a protocol that enhances previous lockdown procedures.
 The U.S. Department of Education, U.S. Department of Homeland Security and other educational leadership and governmental agencies have recommended that school districts develop a protocol that provides options to students and staff when facing threat or harm from an aggressive intruder.